-Additionally, conviction of a felony could make a student ineligible to take the licensing exam(s) required by the profession upon graduation.
-Early notification to the appropriate board may be required.
-Program faculty will provide information about this procedure, if applicable.
+NOTE: Arrest or conviction of a misdemeanor (excluding minor traffic violations) arrest or conviction of a felony could make a student ineligible to take the licensing exam(s) required by the profession.
+Early notification to the appropriate board is required.